Water Testing

-Why Monitor Water Quality ?
+Why Monitor Water Quality in the Gippsland Lakes ?

-There is much discussion and speculation about the future health of the Lakes, but much of this is based on hearsay and assumptions, rather than evidence based science.
-The only way to assess the true health of the Lakes system is to measure key indicators at a suitable number of locations, and on a regular basis.
-This allows for “early warning” of concerning trends or significant changes that may be impacting the ecosystems and appropriate action to be taken.
+The only way to assess the true health of the Lakes system is to measure key indicators at a suitable number of locations, both on a regular basis and in peak events.
+This allows for “early warning” of adverse trends or significant changes that may be impacting the ecosystems, and give time for appropriate action to be taken.

 Who should be doing it ?

-Monitoring Sites and Agencies
+Current Monitoring Sites and Agencies

 EPA monitoring sites around the Lakes ( Source : EPA Report Card 2023 )